panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 Shadow Mapping
 --------------

-As for version 1.7.0, Panda3D offers fully automatic shadow mapping support for spotlights and directional lights.
+Panda3D offers fully automatic shadow mapping support for spotlights and directional lights.
 You can enable shadows by calling ``setShadowCaster()``.
 The nodes that receive shadows will need to have :ref:`the Shader Generator <the-shader-generator>` enabled, otherwise no shadows will appear.